Ocean Bluff-Brant Rock, Massachusetts: History

 Brant Rock and Ocean Bluff were originally inhabited by Native Americans, including members of the Wampanoag tribe of the Algonquian peoples.
 Native American artifacts have been found extensively in the area.
 The main road through the area, known today as Ocean Street, is a Native American road, likely very ancient.
 The area at the end of Brant Rock village, known as Blackman's Point, was a Native American campground.

 In the 1630s, the government of the Pilgrim settlers at Plymouth began to give out land grants in the area.

 The Ocean Bluff area was first granted to the governor of the Pilgrims.
 It was known by about 1638 as "Governor's Island.”
 Later on in the 17th century, it became known as "Winter's Island".
 Christopher Winter was later tried in Plymouth Court for the crime of fathering his own grandchild.
 Eventually, his daughter married a man named John Hewitt, and he became the owner of Winter's Island.
 For many generations the area was known as Hewitt's Island, or Hewitt's Point.
-However, today most residents refer to the area as "Ocean Bluff.”
+However, most modern residents refer to the area as "Ocean Bluff.”

 Brant Rock was originally known as "Branch's Island.”
 The name "Brant Rock" eventually came into use, because of the huge rock outcropping along the beach on which brant geese would tend to rest.
 From the 17th century through the late 19th century, the area was primarily used for salt marsh haying, cattle grazing, and for fishing and fowling.
 In the late 19th century, the area became populated by large summer resort hotels and tourist shops.

 Hewitt's Island and Branch's Island were sometimes referred to as the "Spectacle Islands", because together the islands looked like a pair of spectacles or eyeglasses.
 After the Green Harbor Dyke was built following the Civil War, the tidal salt marshes in the area dried up.
 The Spectacle Islands were no longer surrounded by water from the tidal flooding of the marshes, and ceased to constitute "islands".

 In January 1906, Reginald Fessenden achieved the first two-way transatlantic radiotelegraph transmission, exchanging Morse code messages between his stations in Brant Rock and Machrihanish, Scotland.
 (Marconi had only achieved one-way transmissions prior to his date).
-On Christmas Eve, December 24, 1906, Fessenden transmitted from Brant Rock Station the first audio radio broadcast of music and entertainment in history.
-Radio operators on ships in the Atlantic heard a broadcast that included Fessenden playing the song "O Holy Night" on the violin and reading a passage from the Bible.
+On Christmas Eve, December 24, 1906, Fessenden transmitted from Brant Rock Station the first radio broadcast of music and entertainment in history.
+Radio operators on ships in the Atlantic heard Fessenden playing the song "O Holy Night" on the violin and reading a passage from the Bible.